 What benefits do I get under COBRA?

-COBRA coverage matches the group plan exactly—same doctors, benefits, and rules.
-It’s a continuation of coverage, not a limited or separate version of the plan.
+Short answer: COBRA coverage is identical to the employer’s group health plan (same benefits, providers, and rules) because it is a continuation of coverage, not a separate plan.

 Can COBRA coverage be dropped early?